google-research-datasets/dices-dataset/350/README.md

 3. `rater_gender`: “Man”, “Woman” the gender of the rater
 4. `rater_race`: The race/ethnicity of the rater (five categories).
 5. `rater_age`: “gen z,” “millenial,” “gen x+” the age group of the rater.
-6. `item_id`: numerical identifier for each response.
+6. `item_id`: numerical identifier for each conversation.
-7. `answer_time_ms`: time elapsed for each response.
+7. `answer_time_ms`: amount of time spent by each rater on each question.
-8. `answer_timestamp`: time of each response.
+8. `answer_timestamp`: time of each was rated by each rater.
-9. `context`: conversation before the final response.
+9. `context`: conversation before the final conversation.
 10. `response`: the final response of the conversation.
 11. `degree_of_harm`: “Benign”, “Debatable”, “Extreme”, or “Moderate" hand-annotated rating of severity of safety risk.
 12. `harm_type`: Hand-annotated theme of conversation.
 List that is drawn from a set of 25 different themes.